slotThe/vmensa/README.md

 the executable to `local-bin-path` (probably `$HOME/.local/bin`, see output of `stack path --local-bin` for certainty).

-There is also a small build script available (which takes case of installing the man page as well), use at your own risk.
+There is also a small build script available, which takes case of installing the man page as well; use at your own risk.
 It expects the path where it should store the `vmensa` executable as an input.
-As an example,
+For example,

 ```shell